 Hiking is great for getting outside, appreciating the great outdoors, and there are many different places to hike across the UK which will suit a range of abilities.
 Many of us might not think of hiking as a dangerous activity, and generally it’s not; except if you’re not prepared and the conditions turn.
 A fun day out can soon turn into a nightmare.
 After all they, as they say, ‘fail to prepare, prepare to fail’.
 Therefore, there are some simple things we all need to remember to keep our adventures fun and make sure that we are safe in the great outdoors.
 Some of the advice below might seem obvious, but it’s always best remembered.

 It might sound like common sense, but we have been amazed at the number of people who venture out on strenuous hikes so underdressed.
-Even if it’s a sunny summers day when you start, if you’re hiking up a fell or munro it might be very different conditions by the time you reach the top.
+Even if it’s a sunny summer day when you start, if you’re hiking up a fell or munro it might be very different conditions by the time you reach the top.
 Hypothermia is a risk that you should never underestimate as it has the potential to be fatal.
-We recommend lots of light weight layers so you can put them on or take them off easily as throughout the day.
-It’s best to wear breathable, quick drying clothing too (no jeans!).
-If you get caught out and get wet, it can make the rest of the day unpleasant if you are stuck in soaking clothes which rub.
+We recommend lots of light weight layers so you can put them on or take them off easily throughout the day.
+It’s best to wear breathable, quick-drying clothing too (no jeans!).
+If you get caught out in the rain it can make the rest of the day unpleasant if you are stuck in soaking clothes which rub.

 When you’re hiking it’s likely you will encounter a variety of terrain.
-From boggy lowlands, to scree and steep inclines, it’s important you get your footwear right.
+From boggy lowlands to scree and steep inclines, it’s important you get your footwear right.
 Heading out in a pair of casual trainers might seem like a good idea but you run the risk or sore and wet feet, or worse, a sprained ankle.
 A waterproof hiking boot with good ankle support is the kind of shoe you need, but your local outdoor shop should be able to give you more detailed advice.
-Additionally it’s important you wear your shoes in before undertaking a long hiking adventure.
-Suffering from blisters an hour or two in is a sure way to ruin an otherwise good day.
+Additionally, it’s important you wear in your shoes before undertaking a long hiking adventure.
+Suffering from blisters is a sure way to ruin an otherwise good day.